SeeedJP/wioterminal-iotpnp-device/doc/wioterminal-human-detection-pir-get-started-guide.md

 <a name="ConnecttoAzureIoT"></a>
 # Connect to Azure IoT

-Depeinding on the authentication you would like to use, configure device authentication using set_az* command in the configuration mode.
+Depending on the authentication you would like to use, configure device authentication using set_az* command in the configuration mode.

 ## For Azure IoT Central